javaustin/ssg/README.md

 1. Build the plugin jar or use the provided jars in `target/`.
 2. Copy the generated jar into your server’s `plugins/` directory.
 3. Install the **CXYZ** plugin on the same server, since SSG depends on it at runtime.
-4. Start or restart your server to install the plugin.
+4. Restart your server to install the plugin – this will generate the required config files.
 5. Once finished, modify `config.yml` and `maps.yml` to support your server.
 Restart to apply changes.

 ### Configuration